 - Second Place Is for Losers: Not only players feel terrible for the defeat - just see Messi's sadness receiving the Golden Ball - but the runner-ups hardly get any historical love, with the exception of the Hungarian "Golden Team" of 1954 and the Dutch "Clockwork Orange" from 1974\8.

-- Shirtless Scene: Now banned by FIFA (the rules do state that taking off your shirt awards you a yellow card, though most of the time, players do it anyway), but that didn't stop Andrés Iniesta from shedding his to showcase a shirt honoring his dead sister when he scored the Cup-winning goal against the Netherlands in 2010.
+- Shirtless Scene: Now banned by FIFA (the rules do state that taking off your shirt awards you a yellow card, though most of the time, players do it anyway), but that didn't stop Andrés Iniesta from shedding his to showcase a shirt honoring his dead friend when he scored the Cup-winning goal against the Netherlands in 2010.

 - Trade Snark:

 - According to ESPN, it is not the World Cup, but the World Cup (yes.
 Every single graphic, regardless of context, says this).

 - FIFA has also aggressively been trying to combat non-sponsors making "unauthorized associations" with the tournament, primarily by forcing host countries to ban "ambush marketing" in and around tournament venues.
 In 2006, a Dutch brewery got in trouble for having fans wear "leeuwenhose" (orange colored overalls with a lion's tail and their logo on it, distributed with their beer before the tournament) to a Dutch game, considering it ambush marketing.
 They pulled the same stunt in 2010, but this time with orange miniskirts that were modeled by the wife of a Dutch player in advertisements; a group of 36 attendees wearing them were ejected from the game, two were arrested and sent to court, and an ITV Sport personality got fired after it was revealed that he had resold tickets intended for family to the brewery.